A Hybrid Riemann Solver for Large Hyperbolic Systems of Conservation Laws: Conclusion

 \section{Conclusion}

 This paper presented a family of approximate hybrid Riemann solvers, HLLX$\omega$, for large non-linear hyperbolic systems of conservation laws.
 The solvers do not require the characteristic decomposition of the flux Jacobian, only an estimate of the maximal propagation speeds in both directions is needed.
 The family of solvers contains a parameter $\omega$ which orders the solvers from fully-monotone to fully non-monotone.
 The intermediate solvers contain monotone as well as non-monotone parts.
-We showed that these intermediate family members, even though containing non-monotone parts for certain wave speeds, do not lead to oscillatory solutions.
+We showed that these intermediate family members, even though containing non-monotone parts for certain wave speeds, do not lead to oscillatory solutions in all test cases considered for this work.

 Extremely slow waves and stationary waves will still be approximated with higher dissipation than the upwind scheme, however, the computational cost of the new solvers is lower.
 Compared to solvers with similar prerequisites, the new Riemann solvers are able to rigorously decrease the dissipation of the scheme.